deepfakes/faceswap/README.md

  - **Notice** Any issue related to running the code has to be open in the 'faceswap-playground' project!

 ### For haters
-Sorry no time for that
+Sorry, no time for that.

 # About github.com/deepfakes